Playing God (ethics): Etymology

-History
+History of the accusation

-Throughout history, many cultures have had stories and mythologies that depict figures that have attempted to deify themselves, whether intentional or unintentional.
-The famous myth of Prometheus in ancient Greece tells the tale of someone who stole from the Gods and gave to the people, and whilst he was punished for eternity, he was also hailed as a champion of the people.
-Apart from mythology, many contemporary thinkers, scientists, and books have argued for and against the case of playing God, and why it is necessary or unnecessary for the human race to take on the mantle.
+In bioethics

-In more modern history, there have been many scientific projects, which have been considered to be attempted acts of playing God.
+In modern history, there have been many scientific projects which have been considered to be attempted acts of playing God.
 Biomedical projects such as the attempted creation of artificial sperm and the creation of artificial life itself have brought the sci-fi stories of the 1900s out of fantasy and closer to reality.
 Other projects scientists have attempted include cloning (Dolly the sheep), even bringing back other extinct species that were previously thought to have been lost to time and could possibly be reintroduced to the wild.
-The fairly recent discovery of DNA has led to scientists toying with the idea that perhaps human genetics could be edited and possibly improved, despite there being opposition regarding unknown and possible dire consequences.
+The fairly recent discovery of DNA has led to scientists toying with the idea that perhaps human genetics could be edited and possibly improved, despite there being opposition regarding unknown and possibly dire consequences.